Tuesday, November 28, 2023

 Gas sensors

 These sensors are used to detect toxic gases.
-The sensing technologies most commonly used are electrochemical, photo-ionisation and semiconductor.
+The sensing technologies most commonly used are electrochemical, photo-ionization and semiconductor.
 With technical advancements and new specifications, there are a multitude of gas sensors available to help extend the wired and wireless connectivity deployed in IoT applications.

 Gas sensors